rachelmdaniel/SP25_DS5111_rmd9ev/README.md

 * sudo apt update

 ### Create SSH key and connect VM to your github:
-* Paste the following line with the command line to create a new SSH key:
+* Paste the following within the command line to create a new SSH key:
-    - ssh-keygen -t ed25519 -C your_email@example.com
+    - `ssh-keygen -t ed25519 -C your_email@example.com`
 * Press Enter to accept default file location and Enter again to not add a passphrase
 * Sign-in to your Github account and click on your avatar.
 * Click on Settings, then click on "SSH and GPG Keys" within the left-hand side menu.